elastic/elasticsearch-net-example/README.md

 ##Updating our search

-Since we now have a [Multifield mapping]() set up for our `Id` property we differentiate between an exact lowercase match and a match in our analyzed field.
+Since we now have a [multi_field mapping](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/multi-fields.html) set up for our `Id` property we differentiate between an exact lowercase match and a match in our analyzed field.
 Furthermore we can make sure a match in our `Summary` field has a lower weight in the overall score of our matching document.

 ```csharp